ISISNeutronMuon/p4pillon/docs/quick_start.md

         string message = ""
     } alarm
 ```
-The value of 6.6 is over the `valueAlarm.highWarningLimit` but the alarm severity, status, and message do not reflect this.
+The value of 6.6 is over the `valueAlarm.highWarningLimit`of 5 but the alarm severity, status, and message do not reflect this.

 Similarly if we set the value of the PV to 12.7...
 ```console